 Photography styles.
 Wait… there’s more than one?

-If you’re embarking on the wedding planning process, you might be feeling overwhelmed by all the photography jargon floating around.
-Professional wedding photographers often talk about the style of photography they work with as this helps to give you an idea of how your final wedding album will look.
-By now, in your search for a Hertfordshire wedding photographer, you’ve probably come across the terms “documentary”, “traditional” and “fine art” which might have left you feeling anything but fine.
-Never fear, betrothed and bewildered, for I’m here to guide you through the subtle differences and help you find the style that’s right for you.
+Are you bamboozled by wedding photographers discussing their photography styles?
+Are you embarking on your wedding planning process?
+Feeling overwhelmed by all the photography jargon floating around?
+Professional wedding photographers often talk about the style of photography they work.
+This helps to give you an idea of how your final wedding album will look.
+I’m sure, by now, in your search for a Hertfordshire wedding photographer, you’ve probably come across the terms “documentary”, “traditional” and “fine art”.
+However, these might have left you feeling anything but fine!
+Never fear, betrothed and bewildered, for I’m here to guide you through the subtle differences.
+I’ll help you find the style that’s right for you.

 Traditional Wedding Photography